 - Limit job opportunities, because in certain types of cases any member of the public, including potential employers, can access the registry

 - Make a person vulnerable to harassment by neighbors who discover the person's name on the registry

 A Lifetime Listing on the Sex Offender Registry?
 All New Jersey sex offenders subject to Megan's Law must register for the rest of their lives.
 Sex offenders may ask for removal from the sex offender registry if they committed only one offense, have not committed another offense for 15 years, and prove that they are unlikely to threaten the safety of others.
 Certain types of sex offenders, including those convicted of aggravated sexual assault and sexual assault involving the use of force, may also be permanently barred from removal from the sex offender registry.
 Juvenile offenders may ask the court to be removed from the sex offender registry if they were under the age of 14 at the time of the offense but are now over the age of 18.

 At Brickfield & Donahue, we take the defense of sex crimes very seriously, and we are aggressive advocates for our clients' rights — not only in the criminal proceedings against them but also in challenging the level of risk (tiering) assigned to the individual.

-As experienced criminal defense attorneys, we know to build strong defenses on behalf of our clients, whether the crime involves sexual assault, assault or molestation of a child, Internet solicitation of a minor or possession of child pornography — all of which require registration with the New Jersey sex offender registry upon conviction.
+As experienced New Jersey sex offender registration attorneys, we know to build strong defenses on behalf of our clients, whether the crime involves sexual assault, assault or molestation of a child, Internet solicitation of a minor or possession of child pornography — all of which require registration with the New Jersey sex offender registry upon conviction.

 Don't Let Embarrassment or Shame Keep You From Learning Your Legal Options